 - Habitat for Humanity of Springfield, MO launched its Neighborhood Revitalization program in Woodland Heights with a Rally in the Alley on Saturday, July 16, 2016.
 During the Rally in the Alley 75 volunteers from The Courageous Church worked alongside Habitat’s construction team and 25 residents of Woodland Heights removing debris and yard waste from alleys in the neighborhood.
 The event impacted 300 homes in the Woodland Heights neighborhood in 5 hours!

 You can help transform Woodland Heights into a neighborhood where people want to live, work and play.
-Contact Melissa Adler, Community Outreach Development Associate 417-829-4001 x 116, to find out more about Neighborhood Revitalization.
+Contact Kelsey Milholland, Community Development Associate 417-829-4001 x 116, to find out more about Neighborhood Revitalization.